 Operating with integrity 16

-Promote fair competition 16

-Be honest in advertising and marketing 16

 Gather competitive information fairly 17

 Make purchases fairly 17

 Stand against corruption and bribery 17

 Give and receive gifts sensibly 17

 Exercise caution when working with government customers or contractors 18

 Avoid conflicts of interest 18

 Stay clear of insider trading 18

 Comply with laws regarding regulators 19

 Communicate carefully with external parties 19

-Caring for our communities 20

 Live Spire 20

 Serve your community 20

+Caring for our communities 20

 Be good stewards of the environment 21

 Follow political contribution laws 21

+Comply with the Code of Conduct 23

 Administering the Code of Conduct 22

-Comply with the Code of Conduct 22

-Contact 110 22
+Contact us 24

-Bringing our vision and mission to life
+Bringing our mission and values to life

-Living Spire means delivering on our vision and mission while honoring our values and behaviors every day.

-From how we connect with each other, to how we serve our customers and communities, we won't stop until we get the job done right.
+Living Spire means delivering on our mission and honoring our values.
+From how we connect with one another, to how we care for the homes, businesses and communities we serve, our mission and values remind us of who we are and why we strive to get the job done right every day.

-Our vision

-Make the breakthroughs today that will energize tomorrow.